Charged Queen Cells: What To Do (UK)

 If the colony is strong, crowded, and building multiple charged cells — particularly along the lower edges of frames — this is often a sign of swarm preparation.
 At this stage, doing nothing usually means the colony will swarm.

 This is the ideal point to carry out swarm control.
 You still have time to intervene effectively before the cells are capped and the colony becomes harder to manage.
+This is why charged cells often act as the bridge between diagnosis and action.

 If They Are Supersedure Cells